Arctic cruise from Greenland to Canada & Northern Lights

 Day 1

-Home to more than a third of Greenlanders, the capital of Nuuk has a thriving arts scene.
-Nuuk has a busy old Colonial Harbour with Nuuk Cathedral, colourful wooden houses and avant-garde architecture.
-It also serves as the gateway to Inuit experiences and natural adventures on the fjords among the icy seas and spectacular mountains.
+Home to more than a third of Greenlanders, the capital of Greenland has a thriving cultural scene including the Greenland National Museum, home to the world-renowned Qilakitsoq mummies.
+Also known by its Danish name of Godthåb (Good Hope), Nuuk's bustling harbour features Nuuk Cathedral and colourful wooden houses, alongside modern architecture.
+Nuuk also serves as a gateway to Inuit experiences and adventures in the surrounding fjords and mountains.

 Evigheds Glacier